adijain-99/k8s-w-jenkins/README.md

 - so add new credentials of docker and add it to groovy to create a script.
 - added docker login and the problem is solved.
 - finally the image is pushed to the docker hub.

+now push to k8s cluster

+- start dockerdesktop, jenkins(8080)
+- add a stage in the pipeline to push the image to k8s
+- before this we have to start our minikube server
+-
+-